-Selected standards and products - number of languages available
+Selected standards and products - Number of languages available

-Legal Standards
+Legal standards

 Recommendation on policy to support positive parenting (2006) 9

 Guidelines on integrated strategies for the protection of children from violence 9

 Guidelines on child-friendly justice (2010) 22

 Charter on Education for Democratic Citizenship and Human Rights Education (2010) 9

 Guidelines on child-friendly health (2011) 6

 Recommendation on child-friendly social services (2012) 8

-Publications and audio-visual material -
+Publications and audiovisual material

 TV spot "Raise your hands against smacking" 11

 Booklet "Discover your rights" 12

 Booklet "Passport to your rights" 20

 Leaflet "I have rights" 26

-Online game "Through the Wild Web Woods" 27
+Online game Through the Wild Web Woods 27

-Children's book "Kiko and the hand" 33
+Children's book Kiko and the Hand 33

-Video spot "Kiko and the hand" 37
+Video spot Kiko and the Hand

-15. Particular efforts were made to reach out to children directly through creating child-friendly versions of standards.
-Child-friendly online tutorials were developed on both the Guidelines on child-friendly justice as well as the Lanzarote Convention.
-The child friendly comic version of the Charter for Democratic Citizenship developed by the Education Sector became a highly successful product.
-In the framework of the ONE in FIVE Campaign to stop sexual violence against children, the TV spot "The Underwear Rule" and the children's book "Kiko and the Hand" were developed for young children and their parents and translated into 37 and 33 languages, respectively.
-And finally, the comic booklet "Tell me, what is the European Social Charter?" has been translated into 5 non official languages and is used to promote social rights in Council of Europe member States with children as a target audience.
+Particular efforts were made to reach out to children directly through creating child-friendly versions of standards.
+Child-friendly online tutorials were written on both the Guidelines on child-friendly justice and the Lanzarote Convention.
+The child-friendly comic version of the Charter for Democratic Citizenship created by the Education Sector became a highly successful product.
+In the framework of the ONE in FIVE Campaign to stop sexual violence against children, the TV spot The Underwear Rule and the children's book Kiko and the Hand were made for young children and their parents and translated into 37 and 33 languages, respectively.
+And finally, the comic booklet "Tell me, what is the European Social Charter?" has been translated into five non-official languages and is used to promote social rights in Council of Europe member states with children as a target audience.

-16. The experience of the Council of Europe shows that building the capacity of policy makers and professionals is key in making sure that legal standards are applied in practice.
-Therefore, the Council of Europe developed training tools, delivered trainings, organised study visits and conducted many other capacity building measures targeted at a wide spectrum of professionals.
+The experience of the Council of Europe shows that building the capacity of policy makers and professionals is crucial to making sure that legal standards are applied in practice.
+Therefore, the Council of Europe has devised training tools, provided training, organised study visits and conducted many other capacity-building measures targeted at a wide spectrum of professionals.
 These include parliamentarians and government officials, judges and prosecutors, police officers, teachers, caregivers, social workers and - through the work done by the Youth Sector - many young people themselves.
-Most of these activities would not be possible without the close involvement of member States or institutional partners such as the European Union, other international organisations and NGOs.
+Most of these activities would not be possible without the close involvement of member states or institutional partners such as the European Union, other international organisations and NGOs.